Antarpreet/agentic-workflow-mcp/Readme.md

     > If you are using tools in your workflow, please ensure the model you are using supports them: [Models supporting tools](https://ollama.com/search?c=tools)

+    If you will be using local vector embeddings in your workflow, you can also start the `nomic-embed-text` model using the following command:

+    ```bash
+    ollama run nomic-embed-text
+    ```

 3. Install the required Python packages:

    ```bash